davidprush/SimpleTextEditorApp/README.md

 - Provides export functions using `NSSavePanel` and AppKit utilities.

+- Added `lintErrors` state to display linting issues in the toolbar.

+- Calls `Linter.lint` on text changes to perform syntax checking.

 `CodeTextView.swift`

 - Wraps `NSTextView` for syntax highlighting (via `Highlightr`), line numbers, and a native find bar.